 Parenteral tramadol is approved and used for the management of moderate to moderately severe postoperative pain throughout much of the world, but there is no parenteral formulation currently available in the United States.
 We anticipate that the introduction of an intravenous formulation in the United States will address the current market need presented by the shortcomings of opioids and other analgesics currently used in the postoperative setting.

 In 2016, we completed a pharmacokinetics, or PK, study for IV Tramadol in healthy volunteers as well as an End-of-Phase 2, or EOP2, meeting with the U.S. Food and Drug Administration, or the FDA.
-We plan to initiate a Phase 3 development program of IV Tramadol for the management of postoperative pain in 2017.
-We intend to conduct two pivotal Phase 3 trials for IV Tramadol.
-We plan to initiate the first Phase 3 trial in patients with moderate-to-severe pain following bunionectomy in the third quarter of 2017.
-We anticipate that we will have topline data as early as the second quarter of 2018.
-We plan to initiate the second Phase 3 trial in patients with moderate-to-severe pain following abdominoplasty in the third quarter of 2018, upon successful completion of the bunionectomy study.
-Based on the enrollment pace of similar studies, we anticipate that we will have topline data from this second Phase 3 trial as early as mid-2019.
+We intend to conduct two pivotal Phase 3 trials for IV Tramadol in patients with moderate to moderately severe post-operative pain.
+The first Phase 3 trial in patients undergoing bunionectomy began in the third quarter of 2017.
+We anticipate that we will have topline data in the second quarter of 2018.
+We plan to initiate the second Phase 3 trial in patients undergoing abdominoplasty in the third quarter of 2018, upon successful completion of the bunionectomy study.
+Based on the enrollment pace of similar studies, we anticipate that we will have topline data from this second Phase 3 trial as early as the second quarter of 2019.
 We also plan to conduct an open-label safety study, which will run concurrently with the two Phase 3 trials.
 If these studies are successful, we plan to submit a new drug application, or an NDA, for IV Tramadol to treat moderate to moderately severe postoperative pain pursuant to Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or the FDCA, by the end of 2019.